Knowledge Representation in AI and Its Significance in Business

 3. Frame Representation

-Frames act like information ID cards for real-world things.
+Frames act like information ID cards for real-world objects.
 They contain details and values describing these things.
 Imagine each frame as a file containing important information.
 Frames can be flexible and, when connected, create a robust knowledge system.
 This method is versatile and commonly used in AI.

 4. Production Rules